privacyguides/privacyguides.org/docs/about/criteria.md

 - Must disclose affiliation, i.e. your position within the project being submitted.

-- Must have a security whitepaper if it is a project that involves handling of sensitive information like a messenger, password manager, encrypted cloud storage etc.
+- Must have a security whitepaper if it is a project that involves handling of sensitive information like a messenger, password manager, encrypted cloud storage, etc.
     - Third party audit status.
 We want to know if you have one, or have one planned.
 If possible please mention who will be conducting the audit.

 - Must explain what the project brings to the table in regard to privacy.